-Chris deals with cases involving a wide range of catastrophic injuries including spinal injury, brain injury and amputation arising from complex road traffic accidents, accidents at work and public liability claims.
+Chris deals with cases involving a wide range of catastrophic injuries including spinal injury, brain injury and amputation and limb loss arising from complex road traffic accidents, accidents at work and public liability claims.

 Chris is Chair of the Yorkshire Acquired Brain Injury Forum, and a member of APIL and the Honourable Society of Gray’s Inn.

 Chris has contributed to articles published in the New Law Journal and Barrister magazine.

 He recently presented at the Unite Professionals Annual Conference and the Stewarts Traumatic Amputations webinar.